-Take an important step to reaching your financial goals by attending the AARP Foundation Finances 50+ workshops.
+Take an important step to reaching your financial goals.
 On this page you can download copies of Action Plan worksheets and find links to money management resources.
-We’ll be updating this page regularly so check back often!

-If you've signed up for a class and want a Money Mentor, please e-mail us at Finances50plus@aarp.org.
+If you've attended a class series and want a Money Mentor, please e-mail us at Finances50plus@aarp.org.

 General Money Management

 - Financial Literacy and Education Commission: Information on a wide range of financial topics from a number of federal entities.

 - National Endowment for Financial Education: An excellent wide-ranging resource about life events and financial decisions.

 - Schwab MoneyWise: Find guidance on financial fitness and making the most of your money.
 Includes a financial fitness quiz.

 AARP Benefits QuickLINK: See if you qualify for public assistance and if you can save money on health care, medication, food, utilities, and more.

 Community Action Agencies: These groups help people to help themselves in achieving self-sufficiency.

 - Consumer Financial Protection Bureau: A wealth of information to help consumers with credit, debt, and asset protection.